bhoamikhona/javascript/Section 15/README.md

 - We will keep adding more methods and properties as we go but, this is already an excellent starting point.
 - Take a couple of minutes to study this diagram (above).
 - In the next lesson, we will refactor our code to fit this architecture.

+### Refactoring for Project Architecture

+- If you are working with event listeners in classes, then you will have to often use `bind()` to set the value of `this` keyword.
+This is because when you have a callback function, the `this` keyword will point to the element on which the event listener is attached, and not to the class in which you are working.
+Keep that in mind.

 ## Author